appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The tag input is empty.

     * 1a1.
 Realodex shows an error message indicating that the filter criteria cannot be empty.

     * 1a2.
-User inputs a non-empty tag.
+User inputs a new tag.

+    * 1a3.
+Steps 1a1 to 1a2 repeats until the input tag is non-empty and valid.

   * Use case resumes from step 2.

 * 1b.
 The tag input is not of valid format.

     * 1b1.
 Realodex shows an error message highlighting the correct format.

     * 1b2.
 User inputs a new tag.

     * 1b3.
 Steps 1b1 to 1b2 repeats until the tag input is valid.

   * Use case resumes from step 2.